 Reddit Internet Marketing

-Reddit’s well-established variety of marketing and social media Subreddits connect industry professionals all over the world.
+Reddit’s well-established variety of marketing and social media Subreddits connects industry professionals all over the world.
 It creates an extremely active community that is helpful and responsive to others’ questions and ideas.
 It’s important that Reddit surfers narrow down their searches in order to get the best results possible on the site.
-Among the most popular subreddits for marketers are:
+Among the most popular Subreddits for marketers include:

 Firstly, companies should focus on the type of content they generate, and prioritise the kind that can generate more comments and more upvotes.